marcelhuberfoo/arch-hxtools/README.md

   ArchLinux PKGBUILD for hxtools from http://inai.de/projects/hxtools/

-  The package build is NOT submitted to AUR as I am currently not maintainer of the package at: https://aur.archlinux.org/packages/hxtools/
+  The package source build is submitted to AUR at: https://aur.archlinux.org/packages/hxtools/